LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/managing-messaging-conversations.md

 For cases when you can better assist the consumer by viewing their screen, you can start a CoBrowse session with them.
 This will enable you to view their browser, move their mouse, highlight areas of their screen to provide better service.
 If you have the appropriate permissions, you can also take over the mouse and fill in forms on their behalf.
 [Click here](agent-manager-workspace-agent-tools-for-messaging-cobrowse-for-messaging.html) to learn more about CoBrowse.

-### Use Audio or Video Messaging (for mobile app messaging only)
+### Use audio or video messaging (for mobile app messaging only)

 If your brand is offering customers messaging from within your mobile app, you may have the option to advance the messaging conversation to digital voice call or video conference.
-There are three options to make your mobile messaging conversations more interactive: screen sharing mode (CoApp), Digital Voice or Digital Video.
+There are three options to make your mobile messaging conversations more interactive: **screen sharing mode (CoApp)**, **digital voice** or **digital video**.

 All three options are triggered from within the messaging conversation window:

 ![](/img/managing-messaging-conversations-4.png)

-**App Screen Sharing**
+**App screen sharing**

 This option enables you to view your customers app and help them navigate it and fill in forms or the shopping cart.